altjerue/paramo/README.md

 - Compile `Paramo` for an afterglow simulation
 - Run the executable

-for you. **Note**: The code can be run from another directory.
+**Note**: The code can be run from another directory.
 This can be done by specifying in `runGRB190114C.py` its full address, as well `Paramo`'s.

 # References